saylordotorg/course_hist211/Unit06.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: An Age of Reform and Resistance** <span id="6"></span> *The antebellum years were a period of rapid social change in America.
 Many distinct groups – including religious sects, slaves, free blacks,